 Who can register a death

-Usually a relative of the person who has died registers the death, but others can also do this:
+Usually a relative of the person who's died registers the death, but others can also do this.
+This can be:

 - someone present at the death

 - a person arranging the funeral (not the undertaker)

 - an official from the hospital, or the manager of where the death took place (for example, a care home)

 How to register a death

 We're informed by the hospital or GP about a death, and they send us a copy of the medical certificate.
 We'll then call you to make an appointment to register the death at the Register Office in the Town Hall.
 You don't need to call us to arrange this appointment - we'll contact you.